-Here is also a very helpful blog for new vapers, for anyone interested in stopping smoking using vaping.
+Here is also a very helpful blog for new vapers, and take a look at this video on e-cigarette and vaping safety, for anyone interested in stopping smoking using vaping.
 Before you start, it might also be useful to read some of the latest safety advice for using e-cigarettes, or ask your Quit4Life adviser for free, impartial advice.

 Here is a sheet of FAQs with some very helpful answers supplied by experienced e-cigarette users.
 With thanks to the New Nicotine Alliance for compiling this information.
 The NNA is a registered UK charity concerned with improving public health through a greater understanding of “new” (risk reduced) nicotine products and their uses.

 You can also find more information on the IBVTA website - the Independent British Vape Trade Association.